SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1053#8](https://judge.softuni.org/Contests/Practice/Index/1053#8).

-## What Have We Learned from This Chapter???
+## What Have We Learned from This Chapter?

 We can repeat a block of code with a **`for` loop**: